aldendirks/discinaceae_phylogenomics/README.md

 ####  6.2.4. <a name='Genomes'></a>Genomes

 Submit genomes [here](https://submit.ncbi.nlm.nih.gov/about/genome/).
 You are going to upload a `.fasta` file for an unannotated genome or a `.sqn` file for an annotated genome (generated by `Funannotate`).
 Follow the instructions above for SRA files to upload the genome files.
 Make sure to put all your `.fasta` or `.sqn` files together in the same directory.
-I recommend only uploading the genomes (unannotate FASTA file) because NCBI will probably identify some issues with the annotation that might be difficult to resolve.
+I recommend only uploading the genomes (unannotated FASTA file) because NCBI will probably identify some issues with the annotation that might be difficult to resolve.